spicy-oil/fnl/README.md

 Alternatively, can just `import fts_nn_ll` in python while in the fts-nn-ll directory, after ensuring the dependencies (listed in `pyproject.toml`) are installed manually within the environment.

-If running with GPU, ensure Python, PyTorch, and CUDA Toolkit are all compatible with each other first before installing other dependencies.
+If running with GPU, ensure Python, PyTorch, and CUDA Toolkit are all compatible with each other first in the environment before installing other dependencies.
 Then remove `'torch >= 2.4.0, < 3'` from `pyproject.toml` if running pip install.

 The fits-nn-ll package should be compatible with a python environment set up for [TAG-DQN](https://github.com/spicy-oil/tag-dqn), in which case one can install without dependencies so that fts_nn_ll can be imported in the python environment that runs TAG-DQN.